Romern/syncMyMoodle/README.md

 * Quizzes (**Disabled by default**)
 * Pages and Labels: Embedded Opencast and Youtube Videos

+On subsequent runs, *syncMyMoodle* can also update existing files when the content on Moodle or Sciebo (Nextcloud) changed, while optionally protecting local edits through configurable conflict handling.

 ## Installation

 This software requires **Python 3.11 or higher**.